TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 🤓💡 BUT, remember!!! <span style="color:red">Operator **<-** is a composite made up from ‘less than’ and ‘minus’, with **no space between them**!!!!</span>

-Try to type the follwoing
+Try to type the following
 ```
 x< -5
 y< -6